Optimal Decentralized Control with Asymmetric One-Step Delayed Information Sharing: The information sharing pattern

-In this scenario, we consider another coupled two-player discrete linear time-invariant (LTI) system with a nested structure.
-However, we assume additional conditions on the couping structure.
-Player 1's actions affect only block 1 of the plant whereas player 2's actions affect both blocks 1 and 2.
-Formally, the system dynamics are specified as
+We consider a coupled two-player discrete linear time-invariant system with nested structure.
+Player 1's actions affect block 1 of the plant whereas player 2's actions affect both blocks 1 and 2.
+The system dynamics are, for $t \in \{0,1,\cdots,N-1\}$.